Dorothy Nickerson: Munsell color system and its colorimetric definition

-In 1940, a technical committee of the Optical Society of America began a study of the Munsell color system and its definition in the CIE colorimetric system.
+In 1940, a technical committee of the Optical Society of America (OSA) began a study of the Munsell color system and its definition in the CIE colorimetric system.
 Nickerson was an important participant in this effort.
 The final report of the committee was authored by S.M.
 Newhall, Nickerson, and Deane B. Judd and its result is known as the "Munsell Renotations," the specification of the aim colors of the current system.
 Nickerson prepared plots of the Munsell colors in the CIE chromaticity diagram that remain in publication today.

 Color charts

 In the mid-1940s, Nickerson was active in methods for assessing the color of soils, an effort that found its expression in the Munsell Soil Color Chart, still in use today.
 In 1957, Munsell issued the Nickerson Color Fan, a color chart for horticultural purposes.
 Working with Judd, the chair of the OSA committee that developed the OSA Uniform Color Scales, Nickerson as a member of the committee was also a contributor to that effort for over 25 years and wrote a detailed history of the development of the system.